farlee2121/DevEssentialsBlog/content/posts/Language Limited Though/2020-10-16-AOP-and-Decorator.md

 - Pivotal Insights

 math: true
+title: Functional Composition, Decorator, and Aspect-Oriented Programming
 ---

-# Functional Composition, Decorator, and Aspect-Oriented Programming

 Aspect-Oriented programming has captivated my imagination for years.
 C#, however, does not support AOP.
 Even conceptually realizing benefits of the paradigm proved difficult.
 Then, I experienced functional composition.